 Nowadays, more and more businesses shift their focus online.
 That’s not surprising, as online businesses can be run from the comfort of your home.

 Most importantly, from the customers’ perspective, receiving services, buying physical or digital products, or finding content online is more convenient, too.
-If you wish to set up a business online but aren’t sure where to start, we’re here to help.
+If you want to know how to set up a business online but aren’t sure where to start, we’re here to help.

 In this article, we’ll share a detailed step-by-step guide on creating an online business.
 Additionally, we’ll answer some of the most common questions beginner entrepreneurs may have.
 In the end, you’ll find recommendations on companies that may help you with the legal and financial aspects of forming and running a company.